jconorgrogan/Informational-Constructivism/README.md

     → **Internal Ordering (`f`) as a Low-Cost Structural Feature of `Ω` (Def 3.3, SR-f)** → **Subjective Experience of Time & Its One-Way Direction (as the internal "traversal" of `f` within the static `Ω`) (Def 4.1, 4.2)**
     → **Emergence of Logic, Mathematics, Physical Laws & Quantum Phenomena (as low-cost structural properties of, or emergent from the statistics governing, prevalent, viable `Ω`) (Sec 6)**

 ---

+**8. Falsifiability and Testability**

+A core tenet of this theory is its amenability to empirical falsification, distinguishing it from purely philosophical speculation.
+Key failure modes include:

+1.  **Empirical Mismatch of `λ` or `β`:** If attempts to estimate `λ` (the K-E exchange rate) or `β` (the inverse informational temperature) from diverse, unrelated natural datasets yield wildly inconsistent values, the framework's claim of universality for these parameters would be undermined.
+2.  **Violation of Statistical Prevalence Law:** If a physically real system `S₁` is demonstrably described by a shorter total Static Cost `L(S₁)` than another system `S₂` (i.e., `L(S₁) < L(S₂)`), yet `S₂` is observed to be significantly more common or stable than `S₁` in contexts where both are possible, this would contradict the fundamental `μ(G) ∝ exp(-βL(G))` law.
+3.  **Suboptimal Physical Laws:** If an alternative set of fundamental micro-physical laws can be formulated that (a) demonstrably leads to the emergence of rich observer-like structures and (b) possesses a significantly lower total Static Cost (`L(alternative law) + L(cheapest observer under alternative law)`) than that estimated for the Standard Model plus General Relativity and their associated observers, the theory's explanation for our current physical laws would be refuted.
+4.  **Failure to Derive Quantum Statistics:** If the proposed weighting of derivation paths/programs (e.g., amplitude `∝ exp(-β L(program)/2)`) consistently fails to reproduce the Born rule probabilities observed in quantum experiments, or if the categorical approach (`ΔCat`) fails to yield Hilbert space structure, then this crucial explanatory link would be broken.

+These points outline concrete (though often technologically challenging) avenues by which the theory could be empirically invalidated.

+---
 **Footnotes:**